Fast fashion in China: Environmental Impact

-Water usage
+Water Usage

-In 2022, the fashion industry was the second most water-intensive industry worldwide.
-Around 90 billion cubic meters of water are used every year for the fashion industry.
-Most of the clothing pieces made come from cotton, and cotton requires more water for production than any other crop.
-In China specifically, water usage accounts for 6% of all carbon dioxide emissions.
+Since the fast fashion industry relies heavily on water throughout its supply chain, it is one of the most water-intensive industries in manufacturing.
+Around 90 billion cubic meters of water are used every year for the fashion industry as part of the production and processing of textiles.
+A significant portion of this water use comes from cotton cultivation, which requires large amounts of irrigation and is often done in regions already facing water scarcity.

+Water is also heavily used for dyeing and bleaching.
+During these stages, large volumes of freshwater are used and contaminated wastewater is often produced.
+These processes contribute to water pollution since it releases chemicals and untreated effluent into rivers and other water systems.
+Because of this, the fashion industry is responsible for a large share of global industrial wastewater and has a negative impact on environmental sustainability.

-Marine pollution
+Marine Pollution

 On average, between the years 2000 to 2014, people worldwide have bought 60% more clothes than before, and much of this growth was driven by China's desire to keep up with cheap new trends.
 Additionally, polyester, a common material used in clothing manufacturing, sheds thousands of microfibers with every wash, leading to a total of 500,000 tons of microfibers, equivalent to 50 billion plastic bottles, dumped into the ocean each year.
 It is estimated that one load of laundry produces up to 700,000 microfibers and other microscopic forms of plastic.
 A large portion of these plastics ends up on the ocean floor and does not decompose.
 Instead, they are consumed by fish and other marine species, allowing them to enter into the food chain.
 This not only causes harm to marine life but also poisons the food that people rely on as well.